qlik-oss/mira/README.md

 ### Local Mode

-In _local_ mode, Mira assumes that all engine instances run as Docker containers on the `localhost` Docker Engine, without any orchestration platform such as Docker Swarm or Kubernetes. _Local_ mode is set by providing the `--mode local` command line argument when starting the Mira Docker container or starting the Node.js process.
+In _local_ mode, Mira assumes that all engine instances run as Docker containers on the `localhost` Docker Engine, without any orchestration platform such as Docker Swarm or Kubernetes. _Local_ mode is set by setting the `MIRA_MODE` environment variable to `local` when starting the Mira Docker container or starting the Node.js process.

 The recommended way to start Mira in _local_ mode is through a `docker-compose` file; for example